nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_immunisations.md

 ## Section content banner ##

-Providers message describing at a summary level how they have populated this section:
+Provider's message describing at a summary level how they have populated this section:

 <div class="panel-group" id="accordion">
                     <div class="panel panel-default">